chancehudson/ashlang/src/r1cs/README.md

 {(1,10)}{(1,8)}{(mul,11)} # symbolic
 ```

 Looking through the constraints it's possible to see how each assignment is constrained and used.
+For more info on the field safety constraint see [here](https://github.com/chancehudson/ashlang/issues/29).